Viability of Boosted Light Dark Matter in a Two-Component Scenario: Summary and Discussions

-In this model, both the DM candidates annihilate to different SM particles, aided by s-channel resonant processes, along with some t-channel contributions.
-The Higgs (also the CP even scalar $H$) mediated channels play a dominant role for both the DM candidates in this scenario.
-Boltzmann equations are constructed to assess thermal evolution of both the DM candidates: first individually for them and then in a coupled DM scenario.
-To construct the Boltzmann Equation, thermal averaged cross sections are used as inputs.
-Thermal averaging of a cross-section is re-explained in both the relativistic and non-relativistic regimes.
-In the process of thermal-averaging of the cross-section, the limits on mandelstam parameter $s$ is found to be important to distinguish between relativistic and non-relativistic approaches.
-First we analyze the freeze out of the scalar and fermionic DM in the uncoupled scenario.
-We find that the fermionic DM is very restricted while a light DM is somewhat favorable from context of the relic density.
-Even then the scalar DM cannot be detected due to its inability to do nuclear/electron recoils.
-Then we consider the coupled scenario, where we have solved the CBE (Coupled Boltzmann Equation ) for the DM particles.
-The cross-term in the CBE allows for additional annihilation channels for the fermion DM, and this is reflected in the delayed freeze-out of the fermion DM.
+In this model, both DM candidates annihilate to different SM particles, aided by s-channel resonant processes, along with some t-channel contributions.
+The Higgs-mediated channels (also the CP even scalar $H$) play a dominant role for both DM candidates in this scenario.
+Boltzmann equations are constructed to assess the thermal evolution of both DM candidates: first individually for them and then in a coupled DM scenario.
+To construct the Boltzmann equation, thermal averaged cross sections are used as inputs.
+Thermal averaging of a cross section is re-explained in both the relativistic and non-relativistic regimes.
+In the process of thermal averaging of the cross section, the limits on the mandelstam parameter $s$ is found to be important in distinguishing between relativistic and non-relativistic approaches.
+First we analyze the freeze-out of the scalar and fermionic DM in the uncoupled scenario.
+We find that the fermionic DM is very restricted while a light DM is somewhat favorable from the context of the relic density.
+However, the light-scalar DM suffers from strong constraints from detection due to its inability to recoil an electron or nucleus in the detector material.
+Then we consider the coupled scenario, where we have solved the CBE (Coupled Boltzmann Equation) for the DM particles.
+The cross-term (interaction between the two DM sectors) in the CBE allows for additional annihilation channels for the fermion DM, and this is reflected in the delayed freeze-out of the fermion DM.
 On the other hand, for the scalar DM the s-channel resonant condition gets diluted, leading to less effective DM annihilation.
-Scalar DM relic density gets enhanced to allow for smaller mass range of [5-35] MeV.
-Therefore, we have found that the DM candidates satisfy the correct relic abundance for $m_{\chi_1}\approx [35-60]~{\rm GeV}$ for different $m_{\phi_3}$ values around $10-20$~MeV.
+Scalar DM relic density is enhanced for a mass range of $\sim [20-80]$ MeV compared to the individual scenario.
+Therefore, we find that the DM candidates satisfy the correct relic abundance for the $m_{\chi_1}\approx [30-65]~{\rm GeV}$ and $m_{\phi_3}$ values around $20-80$~MeV in the coupled DM scenario.